After a prolonged famine in new entries to the comedy hall of fame, a saviour has arrived and he’s serving up a feast

 It is this over-the-top grotesqueness which appeals, although not to some, and I can understand that.
-But the comedy is far more, far higher and far subtler than a fool stumbling over his words.
+But the comedy is far more and far more subtle than a fool stumbling over his words.
 There is much more humour here than his malapropisms.
-The writer’s feel for humour marks him out from the crowd.
+Delaney’s understanding of the nuances of humour marks him out from the crowd.
 He’s had seven radio series and is currently shooting a TV series, co-written by Graham Linehan, one the writers of the hugely successful TV show, Father Ted.
 It will be interesting to see how such an oddball will transfer to the screen.
 I wait with baited breath.

-Radio 4 Extra (formerly Radio 7) airs many repeats of old classics.
-And while I’m not a fan of some, it is undoubtedly true that a number of the shows are indeed timeless classics.
+Radio 4 Extra (formerly Radio 7) often airs repeats of old radio comedy programmes.
+And while I’m not a fan of some, it is undoubtedly true that a number of the shows are timeless classics.
 The quality, the talent, the timing, the writing, the indefinable chemistry, all shine through within seconds.
 Two examples are Round The Horne (in which, again, Kenneth Williams steals the show), and Hancock’s Half Hour.
-I have, I must admit, never been a fan of The Goon Show, still an immensely popular show.
+I must admit I have never been a fan of The Goon Show, but it’s still immensely popular.
 In fact I hate it.
 I was going to say it falls, for me, too far on the side of silliness, but I can hardly level that against it, having sung the praises of Count Arthur Strong.

 Copyright © 2013 David Hansard / davidhansard.wordpress.com

 All articles on davidhansard.wordpress.com are written by David Hansard unless otherwise stated.